janpetzold/myday/index.md

 - verifies timezone so it will work for any region you're in
 - chat history simplifies re-creating similar appointments with same recipient over time

-There are more features in the pipeline so stay tuned or just raise a request in my [Github repository](https://github.com/janpetzold/myday/issues).
+There are more features in the pipeline so stay tuned or just raise a request in the [Github repository](https://github.com/janpetzold/myday/issues).